phax/peppol-lime/README.md

   * **`as2.sender.id`**: the AS2 ID of the sender.
 For PEPPOL this MUST be the common name contained in the certificate (`AP_....`).
   * **`as2.sender.email`**: the AS2 email address of the sender.
   * **`as2.sign.algorithm`**: the signing algorithm to use.
 Must be one of the following: `md5`, `sha1`, `sha-256`, `sha-384` or `sha-512`.
 If none of these values is specified, the value defaults to `sha1`.
-  * **`storage.path`**: the absolute directory where the LIME inbox directory should be created.
+  * **`lime.storage.path`**: the absolute directory where the LIME inbox directory should be created.
 If this property is not defined the path is defaulted to the value of `ServletContext.getRealPath ("/")`.
+  * **`lime.service.url`**: the absolute URL of LIME service how it is publicly accessible.
+If this property is not defined or empty the URL is dynamically build based on the current `HttpServletContext`.
+If this property is defined, it must end with `/limeService` as this is the Webservice local name.

 ---